 But praise be; with the promise of some positive online reviews, I ventured east and found a beauty hub that has restored my faith.
 What really sets The Lash Company apart is their above-and-beyond approach to quality service and customer care before, during and after application.
-Upon arrival, my lash artist Nieda takes the time to ensure she understands my desired effect – I already have a healthy set of lashes, but I‘m after more length and curve to open up and frame my eyes without looking too dramatic.
+Upon arrival, my lash artist takes the time to ensure she understands my desired effect – I already have a healthy set of lashes, but I‘m after more length and curve to open up and frame my eyes without looking too dramatic.
 I opt for the lightweight Full Classic ($108) to give my existing lashes a boost in dimension and volume.

 As I get comfy on the bed, what follows is the full TLC treatment.
 First, a deep cleansing lash spa to remove all residue and ensure a clean lash line.
-Next, a lip balm and a hydrating collagen eye mask are applied to my face, before Nieda gets started on my lashes.
+Next, a lip balm and a hydrating collagen eye mask are applied to my face, before she gets started on my lashes.
 She’s delicate, precise and ever so gentle, to the point that I drift off to sleep.
-When I wake, Nieda takes me to the mirror to reveal her work – symmetrical and weightless lashes with the just enough curve and density.
+When I wake, she takes me to the mirror to reveal her work – symmetrical and weightless lashes with the just enough curve and density.
 What’s more, I’m given a complimentary after-care kit, complete with sponge and a spoolie wand to clean and comb them.
 Safe to say, this seamless session will have me coming back for more!”

 – Leanda Rathmell